When it comes to love, most of us blindly follow the social script — start dating, move in together, get married, and have kids.

 Defying the merging of property, e.g., keeping separate bank accounts or having separate bedrooms is the most forgivable deviation, at least in modern Western societies.

-Not procreating will definitely be met with social ostracism, especially if you are a woman.
-Your parents and your female friends will let you know what they think of your “failure.”
+Not procreating will be met with flat-out social ostracism, especially if you are a woman.
+Your parents and your friends will let you know what they think of your “failure.”

 What You Can Expect

 When you opt for an unconventional relationship, expect to face headwinds.

 That might come as a surprise, as we live in a society that prides itself on its progressiveness.